Vietnam.vn - Nền tảng quảng bá Việt Nam

-Russia has announced that it will respond to Moldova's decision to impose sanctions.
-(Source: Aebrus) |
+Russia has announced that it will respond to Moldova's decision to sanction it.
+(Source: Aebrus)

 Ms Zakharova called the decision "a hostile step that threatens Russian-Moldovan relations".

-He also noted that the Moldovan authorities are considering the possibility of supporting other anti-Russian measures and their potential impact on the country's economy.
+He also noted that the Moldovan authorities are considering the possibility of supporting other anti-Russian measures and their potential impact on the country's economy .

 The share of exports from this bloc to Moscow also decreased in the same period, from 3.8% to 1.4%.

-The highest trade deficit with Russia was recorded in March 2022 and amounted to 18.6 billion euros due to high prices for energy products, however, the trade deficit has decreased significantly since then, Eurostat said.
+The highest trade deficit with Russia was recorded in March 2022 and amounted to 18.6 billion euros due to high prices of energy products, however, the trade deficit has decreased significantly since then, Eurostat said.

 Natural gas, oil, nickel, iron and steel as well as fertilizers account for about two-thirds of the 27-member bloc's total imports from the sanctioned country.